 “Current data suggests that the most productive middle ground for a caloric deficit is one that results in losses of somewhere between 0.5% and 1.0% of bodyweight per week.
 This means that for a woman that weighs 150lbs, a very good start for a weekly weight loss goal is somewhere between 0.75lbs and 1.5lbs.
 It doesn’t sound like much, but a 12 week diet at this rate (even with a middle value of around 1lb per week) will lead to a bodyweight of around 138lbs.”

-You will notice, this is a much slower weight than many diet products market in their ads or testimonials.
+You will notice, this is a much slower weight loss rate than many diet products market in their ads or testimonials.
 Everyone wants fast results, but “fast” does not mean “healthy” or “sustainable.”
-There are also a number of negative health effects that go along with trying to lose weight too quickly for too long, including losing muscle mass and screwing up your metabolism and hormones such that your body goes into “starvation mode” and tries to retain its energy (which is how people dieting for a very long time, even ones who are overweight, can continue to eat a very meager amount of calories and not lose more weight, or even gain weight).
+There are also a number of negative health effects that go along with trying to lose weight too quickly for too long, including losing muscle mass and screwing up your metabolism and hormones such that your body goes into “starvation mode” and tries to retain its energy in response to having fewer calories to run itself (which is how people dieting for a very long time, even ones who are overweight, can continue to eat a very meager amount of calories and not lose more weight, or even gain weight).

 If you actually need to lose weight, there is a right way to do it that a doctor or dietitian can help you with that should never involve starving yourself.
 While caloric deficits across exercise and food are what produces body fat loss, that never means “the more exercise and the less food eaten, the more body fat loss happens.”

 Exercise can cause some biological changes that seem like “weight gain”